oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/annotated_ptr/README.md

 };
 ```

-On the other hand, the address to each row of the weight matrix is transferred into the kernel via a host pipe.
-The kernel reads the row pointers of the weight matrix and then perform the dot product
+The address to each row of the weight matrix is transferred into the kernel via a host pipe.
+The kernel reads the row pointers of the weight matrix and then performs the dot product operation.
 ```c++
 using Pipe2DotProductIP = ext::intel::experimental::pipe<class MyPipeName1, float *>;
 ...